Theetawee/DJANGO-PLUS/README.md

 ## About the Creator

-**DjangoPlus Boilerplate** was crafted by **Pattawee Drake Khaotungkulmethee**, a skilled software engineer at **Waanverse Labs**, specializing in developing scalable web solutions.
+**DjangoPlus** was crafted by **Pattawee Drake Khaotungkulmethee**, a skilled software engineer at **Waanverse Labs**, specializing in developing scalable web solutions.
 DjangoPlus reflects his commitment to reducing boilerplate setup time and enhancing development efficiency.
 Pattawee brings expertise in web architecture, cloud services, and deployment to make DjangoPlus an ideal foundation for both new and experienced developers.

 Feel free to connect for collaborations or discussions: